grafana/grafana-opentelemetry-dotnet/docs/installation.md

 To mitigate this situation, [base package](#install-the-base-package) with a built-in lazy-loading mechanism can be used.
-This mechanism will initialize any known available instrumentation library assembly, regardless of whether it's added as dependency of the [full package](#install-the-full-package-with-all-available-instrumentations) or as part of the instrumented project.
+This mechanism will initialize known available instrumentation library or resource detectors assembly, regardless of whether it's added as dependency of the [full package](#install-the-full-package-with-all-available-instrumentations) or as part of the instrumented project.

 For example, if it is desired to use the `AspNetCore` instrumentation without